lwinch2006/status-keycard/README.md

 # Where to start?

-A good place to start is our documentation site https://keycard.tech/docs/
+A good place to start is our documentation site: https://keycard.tech/docs/

-You can also join the dicussion about this project on Status channel: https://get.status.im/chat/public/status-keycard
+You can also join the discussion about this project on our discord channel https://discord.gg/uJAXk7jFhZ

 If you just want to use the Keycard as your hardware wallet there are currently three apps supporting it